uspdev/uspdev.github.io/pages/laravel-en.md

 {% highlight php %}
 Route::get('/books', function () {
-    echo "There isn't any register of books in this system.";
+    echo "There isn't any record of books in this system.";
 });
 {% endhighlight %}